 How will St Christopher consult parents of children with SEN?

-Where children are identified as having SEN, there will be an opportunity for parents to meet with the Inclusion team termly, to discuss targets and how they can support their child to achieve these.
+Where children are identified as having SEN, there will be an opportunity for parents to meet with the Inclusion team twice per year to discuss targets and how they can support their child to achieve these.
 If parents need guidance about a specific technique that they can implement at home, additional meetings or observations will be arranged.
 All pupils’ general progress, including updates on their targets, will be discussed at parent consultation evenings and reports will also be sent out twice a year.

 The school newsletter gives regular updates of training from SEND IASS, and other relevant courses that we are informed of.
 Any posters we receive are also put on the school notice board, outside the school office.